UA-ResearchComputing-HPC/hpc-documentation/docs/resources/compute_resources/index.md

     <img src="images/p100_info.png" width=400px style="float: right; margin: 5px;">
     Ocelote has 46 compute nodes with Nvidia P100 GPUs that are available to researchers on campus.
 The limitation is a maximum of 10 concurrent jobs.
 Previously, one node with a V100 was available, but it has since been replaced with a P100.
 Tasks which require multiple GPUs must either request multiple nodes on Ocelote, or use Puma's GPU nodes.

-=== "ElGato"
+=== "El Gato"
-    ElGato has no GPU nodes.
-During the quarterly maintenance cycle on April 27, 2022 the ElGato K20s and Ocelote K80s were removed after support was ended by Nvidia.
+    El Gato has no GPU nodes.
+During the quarterly maintenance cycle on April 27, 2022 the El Gato K20s and Ocelote K80s were removed after support was ended by Nvidia.